-Each of the three trainees will have a half day per working week protected for the academic aspect of their training throughout both the F1 and F2 years.
-In each of the tracks, there will be one four-month block (highlighted in red) in which the trainee has a full day protected for the academic component.
+Each of the three trainees will have a half day a week protected for the academic aspect of their training throughout both the F1 and F2 years.
+In each of the tracks there will be one four month block (highlighted in red) in which the trainee has a full day protected for the academic component.
 Each will have the usual Clinical and Educational Supervisors with an additional Academic Supervisor as named below.
-Dr Athanasios Konstantinidis, Foundation Programme Director Year 1 will be responsible overall for the Specialised Foundation Programme and ensuring that the academic trainees are achieving their learning objectives.
-The academic blocks are generally fixed in each of these tracks and changes will only be considered in exceptional circumstances and after discussion with the SFP Lead.
+Miss Suzanne Gawne, Director of Medical Education will be responsible overall for the Academic Foundation Programme and ensuring that the academic trainees are achieving their learning objectives.

-Track 3: F1: Emergency Medicine / General Medicine (Gastro) / Breast Surgery F2: Neonatal / O&G / GP Academic focus: Leadership and Management, Supervisor: Miss Suzanne Gawne Track 4: F1: General Medicine (Gastro) / T&O / Anaesthetics F2: General Surgery / General Psychiatry / GP Academic focus: Research, Supervisor: Dr Anton Krige Track 6: F1: Breast Surgery / General Psychiatry / General Medicine (Cardio)
+Track 3: F1: Emergency Medicine / General Medicine (Gastro) / Breast Surgery

+F2: Neonatal / O&G / GP

+Academic focus: Leadership and Management, Supervisor: Dr Ian Stanley

+Track 4: F1: General Medicine (Gastro) / T&O / Anaesthetics

+F2: General Surgery / General Psychiatry / GP

+Academic focus: Research, Supervisor: Dr Anton Krige

-F1: Breast Surgery / General Psychiatry / General Medicine (Cardio) F2: Emergency Medicine / GP / Gen Medicine (endocrine) Academic focus: Medical Education, Supervisor: Dr Athanasios Konstantinidis
+Track 6: F1: Breast Surgery / General Psychiatry / General Medicine (Cardio)

+F2: Emergency Medicine / GP / Gen Medicine (endocrine)

+Academic focus: Medical Education, Supervisor: Miss Suzanne Gawne

-Please note that your rotation order may differ from the above.
-Please contact the Foundation Programme Coordinator for East Lancashire Hospitals NHS Trust, Rocio Martin via FoundationDoctors@elht.nhs.uk for further information.
+\Please note that your rotation order may differ from the above.
+Please contact the FPA for East Lancashire Hospitals NHS Trust, Kim Reid via kim.reid@elht.nhs.uk for further information.